Milliken GO Station

 Milliken GO Station is a GO Transit train station in Toronto, Ontario, Canada.
-It is located in the neighbourhood of Milliken which is on the city's northern border with Markham, Ontario.
+It is located in the neighbourhood of Milliken which is on the city's northern border with Markham.

 Description

 The station is located south of Steeles Avenue, opposite to the Splendid China Mall shopping centre and is accessed via Redlea Avenue.
-The station has a straight platform long enough to accommodate a full-length train of ten carriages and a locomotive, which allows the conductor to have a good enough view from the fifth carriage to open all the doors safely.
-It has a 725-car parking lot, a dedicated passenger pick-up and drop-off area, and a station building with ticket sales counters, a waiting area, and public washrooms.
+The station has two tracks, two side platforms and two pedestrian tunnels to connect the east platform to the station next to the west platform.
+There is also direct access to the platforms from Steeles Avenue.
+It has a 661-car parking lot, a dedicated passenger pick-up and drop-off area, and a station building with ticket vending machines, a waiting area, and public washrooms.

-Due to construction, there are currently train door boarding and exiting restrictions, which mean that passengers cannot board the train or exit the train in certain train cars.
-Public transit stops have been relocated and traffic on Steeles Avenue has been re-routed to allow for the construction of a grade-separated crossing and a pedestrian bridge over Steeles Avenue.